 I enjoy activities like cross country skiing and ski touring as a way to get that cardio in.
 These sports are a fantastic way of keeping /gaining fitness over winter and keep you enjoying the outdoors.
 You can also throw on some snowshoes or spikes and go for a hike or run.

 Heading to the gym is the key to feeling strong on steeper trails and shredding those janky features the that the Sea to Sky trails offer.
-If you don’t know where to start, get in touch with a local trainer like Emma Bishop or Joel at Blueprint Athlete Development and ask them to help you with a basic program to follow before biking ramps up again.
+If you don’t know where to start, get in touch with a local trainer such as Joel at Blueprint Athlete Development and ask them to help you with a basic program to follow before biking ramps up again.

 If your fitness is great, but your skills need help, look into taking a lesson or clinic.
 The team at Arbutus Routes can help with developing essential trail techniques.
 Alternatively, websites like RyanLeech.com offer online courses to follow.
 Find an empty car park and work on those technical skills through the rest of winter!
 Sign up for coaching early in the season so you have enough time to practice those tips before race day.